 7. Write a letter and burn it.

-If you are holding onto negative feelings towards a person, now is the time to take a moment to sit down and write them a letter detailing exactly how you feel, and why.
+If you are holding onto negative feelings towards a person (or yoursefl), now is the time to take a moment to sit down and write them a letter detailing exactly how you feel, and why.
 However, you will not be sending this letter.

 Give yourself the freedom to write anything you want.
 No one will ever see this letter, so let yourself curse and use bad language if you feel the need to, and write down all of your feelings about this person and your experiences with them.